Best Dragon Dictation Software Alternatives in 2026

 Writers and content creators

 Voicy is the best fit.
-It works everywhere you write — email, docs, social media, CMS — and the automatic punctuation makes long-form dictation feel natural.
+It works across the places writers actually type: email, documents, social posts, CMS fields, and browser forms.
+Automatic punctuation also means less cleanup after a long dictated draft.
 See our best dictation software roundup for more options.

 Medical professionals